SujoyGhosh-scott/treecharts-monorepo/packages/treecharts/README.md

 npm run dev:watch
 ```

-This will start a server with live reloading and display examples of all chart types.
+This will start a Vite development server at **http://localhost:5173/** with live reloading and display interactive examples of all chart types.

+**Important**: Access the development page through `http://localhost:5173/` rather than opening the HTML file directly to ensure proper module loading.

+Alternative commands:

+- `npm run dev`: Start Vite server only
+- `npm run build`: Build the library for production

 ## License